JA-Hull/Library-reader/README.md

-I no longer hold the rights to that original code. **This repository is a clean-room reimplementation written from the ground up, fully independent of the original script.** It is provided as-is under the **MIT License** (see [LICENSE](LICENSE)), with no encumbrance from the earlier proprietary version.
+I no longer hold the rights to that original code. **This repository is a clean-room reimplementation written from the ground up, fully independent of the original script** as a test of Claude Opus 4.6's capabilities.
+It is provided as-is under the **MIT License** (see [LICENSE](LICENSE)), with no encumbrance from the earlier proprietary version.